StefFrustagli/narcissism-sources/README.md

 ### Content

 Currently, all social resources come from Instagram.
-However, expanding the content sources is on the agenda, with plans to integrate YouTube, and possibly TikTok material, in the near future.
+However, expanding the content sources is on the agenda, with plans to integrate YouTube, and possibly TikTok material.

 Social accounts embedded include:
 - [understandingthenarc](https://www.instagram.com/understandingthenarc/?utm_source=ig_embed&ig_rid=6fd414fc-fe77-4373-a6d0-5278cfdcfa6a);